komahanb/komahanb.github.io/_pages/research.md

 - Uncertainty quantification framework providing statistics and confidence intervals.

 The mechanics of interactions among these infrastructure elements is a key challenge.
-I strive for features such as accuracy, adaptability, modularity, scalability, and robustness as characteristics of the infrastructure.

 **Infrastructure Applications**: The second focus is on targeted aerospace applications in design contexts such as: